james7780/5200BAS_python/readme.txt

 6. Most error messages updated to provide more specific info (user-friendliness)
 7. Bug fixes to some small code and logic errors
 8. Python script now calls DASM/TASM with the compiled asm output as input to the assembler
+9. SCREEN command now supports ANTIC modes 2 to 14 (sets up display list depending on mode)
+10. Added some more examples

 [EOF]